Fabrizio-Caruso/CROSS-LIB/docs/Cross-Lib-HD.md

 Cross-Lib-HD (https://github.com/Fabrizio-Caruso/CROSS-LIB/) is just Cross-Lib with more graphics tiles at the cost in some rare cases to produce slightly bigger binaries and in some very rare cases to support fewer colors.
 Cross-Lib-HD is fully backwards compatible with Cross-Lib, i.e., any project written for Cross-Lib will be compatible with Cross-Lib-HD.
 So any Cross-Lib project can be easily extended in Cross-Lib-HD with no need to rewrite the whole code.
-Therefore Cross-Lib-HD is not a complete replacement for Cross-Lib as it can produce worse results for small games for very memory-limited targets with limited tiles and/or color palettes.
+Currently Cross-Lib-HD is not a complete replacement for Cross-Lib as it can produce worse results for small games for very memory-limited targets with limited tiles and/or color palettes.
 Depending on memory and color constraints, the user may choose one or the other or both if they want to build a standard version of a game together with an enhanced version (that may only worked on targets with expanded memory and maybe with fewer colors in some cases).
+In the future the two versions may be merged in one single repository in which the user can pass a parameter to define which version is supposed to be used to build their game.

 There are currently no other differences other than the number of tiles between the two frameworks.
 For this reason from now on in this article we will refer collectivelly to both as Cross-Lib.